- What We Loved about our Rhine Cruise with Viking River Cruises

 We consider ourselves to be low maintenance travelers who don’t need a lot of assistance, but that doesn’t mean that we don’t appreciate excellent service.
 And that’s exactly what we got from the international crew while cruising the Rhine with Viking.
 Empty beer stein?
 Not for long.
 Fresh fruit in our cabin?
 You betcha.
 This crew was highly attentive without being intrusive, and it was our pleasure to tip them at the end of the cruise.

-We mentioned that the food was plentiful, and indeed it was.
+Food on Viking River Cruises is varied and plentiful.
 We appreciated the fancy, multi-course dinners and the big, hearty lunches served in the dining room, though we mostly opted for the simpler, more casual meals available on the Aquavit Terrace.
 However, we liked breakfast best of all.
 The range of breakfast foods ran the gamut from healthy fruit and yogurt to more decadent options.
 Passing on the menu items, we stuck to the breakfast buffet where we enjoyed cheeses, meats and other regional delicacies.
 The one and only thing missing was Nutella, but not for long.
 The attentive staff was kind enough to share their private Nutella stash with us once they realized we were true fans of the chocolate hazelnut spread.

 Viking offers many excursions on its Rhineland Discovery cruise, many of which are at no additional cost for participants.
 The free tours are good – mostly slow-paced walking/bus tours with lots of information and minimal pressure.
 However, the optional excursions are the ones that truly wowed us with their passionate guides and small group format.
 These tours really offer travelers an intimate chance to experience many of the cultural delights that Europe has to offer.
 It may seem like a hardship to spend the extra cash after already plunking down a bunch of dough for the cruise itself, but these are sincere, honest excursions that will detour you from the more touristic itineraries.
 Here are our three favorite excursions: